About International Adoption Net

 Joan founded the agency in 1999, after working in the adoption field herself.
 She has had a long career working with children and education.
 She has a passion for linking children with opportunity.
 She lives in Denver, CO with her Husband, Henry, and has daughter, who has recently made her a proud Grandma to their first child, a little girl.
 Joan was born and raised in China, and has spent much time there, as well as many other countries, seeing the need of children living in orphanages first hand.
 She enjoys spending time with family, going to the theater, traveling, her dog Max, and of course serving children and families through adoption.

 Hannah joined the IAN team in April 2017.
 She graduated from the University of Minnesota with a B.S. in Marketing.
 She loves outdoor activities especially fishing, volleyball, hiking and snowmobiling – and has recently started skiing.
 Other passions include reading, baking, and of course spending time with friends and family.
 Hannah is grateful for the relationships and support given her by a loving family and is excited to help orphaned children find the same richness for their own lives.

-Katie Hersom- Program Supervisor
+Katie Hersom- Adoption Coordinator

 When Katie was only 15 years old, she traveled abroad to work at an orphanage in Kenya, Africa for a month.
 Her life was truly changed from that experience and she knew she wanted to spend her time and resources helping orphaned children find a place where they belonged.
 Traveling is one of her passions.
 She has been to over 12 countries on 4 different continents.
 In her free time she plays sand volleyball, hikes in the mountains, longboards and volunteers at her church.
 She is an invaluable member of our team, quickly learning all the different countries adoption process and helping families in all stages.
 She feels it is an honor to help families grow and be a part of their journey.